stefanotorresi/facile-it.github.io/content/blog/eng/json-web-tokens.md

 >
 >.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ

-The toekn is representend as three base64 encoded string
+The token is represented as three base64 encoded strings:

 ### Headers
-Represents the token type and the algorithm used to sign.
+The token type and the algorithm used to sign.

 ``` javascript
 {